-The goal of this Sub-Committee and IMGT-NC is the standardization of the immunoglobulins (IG), T cell receptors (TR) and major histocompatibility (MH) genes and alleles from any vertebrates from fish to humans.
+The goal of this Sub-Committee and IMGT-NC is the standardization of the immunoglobulins (IG), T cell receptors (TR) and major histocompatibility (MH) genes and alleles from any vertebrates with jaws (gnathostomata) from fishes to humans.

 II.
 Recent Accomplishments